Can DSS improve strategic planning?

 3. Strategic planning tends to encompass the entire scope of activity of an organization.

-The larger an organization, the more important DSS of various types become to the success of strategic planning processes.
-Information technologies can help manage planning processes that extend across the functions of an organization.
+The larger an organization, the more important computerized decision support of various types become to insuring the success of strategic planning processes.
+Information technologies can help manage planning processes that extend across the functions of a large, geographically distributed organization.

 4. Strategic planning requires large amounts of information.